 Description

-You CAN get super crispy chips at home and these homemade oven chips prove it.
+You CAN get super crispy fries at home and these baked oven fries prove it.
 No peeling, a simple ingredient list and a couple of little tricks will get you there.
 Pair them with a spicy aioli and you’ve got the ultimate side or snack.

 Ingredients